If your organization has any questions about our new funding cycle and its implications, please see our FAQ, and read on below.

-Please note that priority is given to applicants who have established an ongoing relationship with the local Campbell or Pepperidge Farm operating facility.
+Please note that priority is given to applicants who have established an ongoing relationship with the local office or operating facility.

-- The proposed plan must be clear and compelling, with measurable and sustainable commitments expressed in terms of real results.
+- The proposed plan is clear and compelling, with measurable goals and results

 Grants are not made to / given for the following:

 - Organizations that are based outside the United States and its territories